 The best Forex currency indicator will be the one that suits your own trading style and psychology.
 However, there is no single Forex best indicator that fits all trader styles.
-The good news is there is a wide variety of Forex indicators available.
-With time, you should be able to find the right indicators for you.
+The good news is there is a wide variety of Forex technical indicators available.
+With time and experience, you should be able to find the right indicators for you.

-As noted earlier, there are a lot of contenders for best Forex indicators – and some get quite complicated, for instance, Forex technical indicators which measure 'open prices', 'highs', 'lows', 'closing prices' and 'volumes'.
+As noted earlier, there are a lot of contenders for the most popular Forex indicator – and some get quite complicated, for instance, Forex technical indicators which measure 'open prices', 'highs', 'lows', 'closing prices' and 'volumes'.
 This is why you should start with more simple Forex trading indicators.
 Let's check out some of the different types of forex indicators:

-A simple moving average (SMA) is the average price for a specific time period.
-Here, average means arithmetic mean.
-For example, the 20-day moving average is the average (mean) of the closing prices during previous 20 days.
+A Simple Moving Average (SMA) is the average price for a specific time period.
+Here, average refers to arithmetic mean.
+For example, the 20-day moving average is the average (mean) of the closing prices during the previous 20 days.

-The purpose it to smooth out price movements in order to better identify the trend.
+The purpose of the SMA is to smooth out price movements in order to better identify the trend.
 Note that the SMA is a lagging indicator, it incorporates prices from the past and provides a signal after the trend begins.
-The longer the time period of the SMA, the greater the smoothing and the slower the reaction to changes in the market.
+The longer the time period of the SMA, the greater the smoothing, and the slower the reaction to changes in the market.
 This is why the SMA is not the best Forex indicator for receiving advanced warning of a move.
 But here's a good aspect – it is one of the best Forex trend indicators when it comes to confirming a trend.
 The indicator usually operates with averages calculated from more than one data set – one (or more)within a shorter time period and one within a longer time period.
 Typical values for the shorter SMA might be 10, 15, or 20 days.
 Typical values for the longer SMA might be 50, 100, or 200 days.

 You might be wondering – when does it signal a trend?